 - File your Answer with the court: If you get a

 Summons and Complaint, file a legal form called an Answer.
 Use this form to explain to the court why you should not be evicted and any problems you had with your landlord.
-The deadline for filing your Answer is three days before your "first court event."
+The deadline for filing your Answer is three business days before your "first court event."
 Do not miss the deadline.
 Use The Answer (Booklet 3).
 Or use Greater Boston Legal Services' free self-help guided interview, MADE, that asks you questions and helps you complete the Answer you need to file at court.
 If you missed your Answer date, file a Motion to Allow Late Answer with the court as soon as you can.

 - Transfer your case: If your case is in District Court you have the right to transfer your case to Housing Court, if there is one in your area.
 Housing Courts provide more support.
 You can file a transfer form up until the day before your case is in District Court.
 Use the Transfer (Booklet 5).